mirfan899/sppas/Packager/doc/02_interface/23_gui_main.md

 Under Windows, once the SPPAS package is opened in the File Explorer, double-click on the `sppas.bat` file.
-In recent versions of Windows (e.g. 10), the first time you try to run SPPAS by clicking on sppas.bat you may get a message:
+In recent versions of Windows (e.g. 10), the first time you try to run SPPAS you may get a window with title "Windows protected your PC" and the following message: "Windows SmartScreen prevented an unrecognized app from starting.
+Running this app might put your PC at risk.
+More info".
-""
-The solution is to click on the text "".
-It will display a button to launch the program, then clik on it.
+Click `More info` message and then `Run anyway` button.
+The file will now run SPPAS, and you will now no longer get a Windows protected your PC prompt when you run this specific file next time.
+This warning message comes from the fact that SPPAS is a free software and we did not paid to Microsoft commercial fees which would remove the "Unknown Publisher" warnings.

-Under MacOS, once the SPPAS package is opened in the Finder/File Explorer, double-click on the `sppas.command` file.
-In recent versions of MacOs X (e.g. 10.11 El Capitan), the first time you try to run SPPAS by clicking on sppas.command you may get a message:
+Under MacOS, once the SPPAS package is opened in the Finder, double-click on the `sppas.command` file.
+In recent versions of MacOs X (e.g. from 10.11 El Capitan), the first time you try to run SPPAS you may get a message:
 "sppas.command can't be opened because it is from an unidentified developer.".
-The solution is to run SPPAS with a right click (alt-click) on sppas.command.
-This time you will get a message:
-"sppas.command is from an unidentified developer.
+This warning message comes from the fact that SPPAS is a free software and we did not paid to Apple commercial fees.
+The solution is to run SPPAS with a right click (alt-click) on sppas.command file.
+This time you will get a message: "sppas.command is from an unidentified developer.
 Are you sure you want to open it?"
-Click on Open and SPPAS will now run.
+Then click on `Open`.
-It will also now work each time you try to run it.
+It will also now work each time you run it.

 Under Linux, once the SPPAS package is opened in the Finder/File Explorer, double-click on the `sppas.command` file.